 Also, it’s fun for people to work together, feel they’re part of something larger, where they’re still getting credit for their own part in the success.
-Collaborative teams are more motivated, because they are the ones who are given some control of the work.
-This is far more satisfying then having a top-down structure, where you feel as if you’re just following orders.
+Collaborative teams are more motivated because they are the ones who are given some control of the work.
+This is far more satisfying than having a top-down structure, where you feel as if you’re just following orders.
 If you show your employees that you trust them, that you’re not constantly looking over their shoulder and monitoring the time they spend on social media, you’ll be surprised that they work harder and be more productive.
-That means listening, encouraging everyone to listen to suggestions, and implement those that make most sense.
+That means listening, encouraging everyone to listen to suggestions and implementing those that make the most sense.

 Get Tools for Better Visibility

 As motivational activities for employees go, few think of the workplace software as the answer.
 However, today’s project management software and organizational tools were created to improve the way we work, help up become more successful with our work, and this directly ties to how motivated we can be at work.

 PM Tools can support teams and help to promote a feeling of success and a job well done.
 For example, a task management tool can create a feeling of success when teams or individuals have successfully completed a task or a project.
 Or when managers can see progress being made on tasks, they are more likely to have confidence in their team that they’re working hard.